-Selected by peers and featured in the inaugural issue of Super Lawyers, he was also named for inclusion in Best Lawyers, America’s Top 100 High Stakes Litigators and Martindale-Hubbell’s Bar Register of Pre-Eminent Lawyers.* Bruce has lectured at continuing legal education seminars in the areas of alternative dispute resolution, general corporate law, employment and federal and state securities law.
+Selected by peers and featured in the inaugural issue of Super Lawyers, he was also named for inclusion in Best Lawyers, America’s Top 100 High Stakes Litigators, Martindale-Hubbell’s Bar Register of Pre-Eminent Lawyers and Lawyers of Distinction.* Bruce has lectured at continuing legal education seminars in the areas of alternative dispute resolution, general corporate law, employment and federal and state securities law.

 Prior to joining the firm, Bruce served in the Enforcement Division of the U.S. Securities and Exchange Commission in Washington, D.C., and was subsequently appointed to serve as Administrator of the Oklahoma Department of Securities.